 This Fellowship is designed to help recruit to the Duke community those top junior scientists interested in the broad field of tissue regeneration.
 Funding for successful applicants will start in July 2019.

 Student travel grants – Deadline September 17, 2018

 Travel grants of up to $1000 are available for Duke graduate students to to present work relevant to tissue regeneration/ developmental biology at scientific conferences.
 Full callout>

 Summer Research Fellows Program – Deadline for applications has passed.

 A new 10-week summer research program designed to give undergraduate students hands-on experience in graduate level biomedical research in the area of tissue regeneration.
 We welcome applicants who are seriously considering joining a graduate program after completing their undergraduate degree.
 Full callout >

 Ongoing: recruitment of outstanding faculty members

 The Regeneration Next Initiative (RNI) is partnering with basic and clinical departments throughout Duke University School of Medicine to hire a tenure-track faculty member at the Assistant Professor level.
-An appointment at the Associate or Full Professor level is possible for exceptional senior applicants.
 We invite applications from accomplished scientists with expertise and innovative approaches to developmental and cell biology, quantitative biology, imaging, stem cell biology, mechanisms of tissue regeneration, or tissue engineering.
 The application deadline has now passed and candidates have been shortlisted.